Sewage Treatment Plant Buyers Guide. Free no obligation quotes available.

-Your treatment system must be installed properly and have enough capacity (As stated on GOV.UK website).
+Your treatment system must be installed properly and have enough capacity (As stated on the GOV.UK website).

 Your treatment system must be large enough to handle the maximum amount of sewage it will need to treat.
 If you install a new small sewage treatment plant you must check with the installer that it meets the sizing requirements in British Water’s Flows and Loads 4 guidance.

-Your treatment system must be installed in line with the manufacturer’s specification (the instruction manual or technical set of requirements that comes with the equipment).
+Your treatment system must be installed in line with the manufacturer’s specifications (the instruction manual or technical set of requirements that comes with the equipment).

 Sewerage treatment plants come in all sizes.
 From small domestic systems for 4 people, right up to commercial sewerage treatment plants for 100s and 1000s of people.